bbauska/BI-JS-for-webdev/README.md

 the methods.

 Here we are in the VS code again, and let me comment these things.
 And let&apos;s look at how to get a substring.

-So first let&apos;s use a slice method.
+First let&apos;s use a slice method.
 Let&apos;s comment these as well.

-So we can create a single string, let&apos;s say str, and let&apos;s give it Hello World.
+We can create a single string, let&apos;s say str, and let&apos;s give it Hello World.
 And here what we want to do is, we can say let result and we want to get a portion of it.

-So we can say str.slice.
+We can say str.slice.
 And here we can pass let&apos;s say 7 and 12 as the indexes.

-So the slice method extracts a section of a string and it returns a new string without modifying the original string.
+The slice method extracts a section of a string and it returns a new string without modifying the original string.
 You can pass one or two arguments.
 Here we are passing two arguments.

 If you pass one argument, the slice method will return all the